Aakanksha1411/restful-booker-platform-test/README.md

 2. Enter the Job name, select the Job type as Freestyle project, and click OK.

-3. Specified the git repo URL by selecting the Git radio button under the Source Code Management section.
+3. Specify the git repo URL by selecting the Git radio button under the Source Code Management section.
 URL :
 https://github.com/Aakanksha1411/restful-booker-platform-test.git

-4. Add branches to build - */main
+4. Provide empty ie "**" to Add branches section

 5. Add the build command under build steps and since the project used for this is of type Maven,  select the "Invoke top- level Maven targets" option.

-6. Add index.html for reporting under Index page[s] of the Reports section.
+6. Install HTML Plugin for reports.After installing the plugin ,Add "reports" under HTML directory to archiveAdd and add " index.html "  under Index page[s] of the Reports section.

 7. Select the Maven version and enter the following maven command under Goals: test -PRegression -Dbrowser=chrome OR test -PRegression -Dbrowser=edge.